 Section 5.2.3 The office of the International Director of Recruitment and Membership (IDRM) will collect and maintain the membership applications.
 A database of members will be maintained in the office of the IDRM and must use an official membership

 Section 5.3 Collection of Membership Fees and Dues

-Section 5.3.1 A perspective member fills out an ANWO application and submits the application to the office of the Director of Recruitment and Membership along with the $5.00 Membership fee.
-Sub sequent payments of $5.00 per month in dues will be paid to the Recruitment Office in the form of a money order or cash if paid in person.
-Monthly dues are payable between the 1st and the 5th of each month.
+Section 5.3.1 A perspective member fills out an ANWO application and submits the application to the office of the Director of Recruitment and Membership along with the Membership fee.
+Subsequent dues payments will be paid to the Recruitment Office in the form of a money order or cash if paid in person.

 Section 5.3.3 Receipts will be issued by the Recruitment Office for all individual and branch payments

-Section 5.3.4 The International Office shall issue membership cards, signed by the International President, and mail same to the members, unless the International Office determines that said membership cards shall be sent to the branch office to be distributed to the membership, within one month.
+Section 5.3.4 The International Office shall issue membership cards to same members, unless the International Office determines that said membership cards shall be sent to the branch office to be distributed to the membership, within one month.

 Section 5.3.5 Branches and Organizing Committees will follow the ANWO Bank Policy to open and operate a bank account.

 Section 6.1 The International Convention of the ANWO is the main educational, policy-making, advisory and advocacy body of the membership of the ANWO to the International Executive Committee.
 The International Convention shall consist of members and delegates (who are also members) of country, state, city branches and local organizing committees who are members.
 The International Convention is the highest body of ANWO when it is in session.